editor-js/create-tool/README.md

 ## Development

 New project files will be used from `template` folder.
+You can work in this folder as in generated project: upgrade dependencies, add new files, run build and dev commands.

-Also we have variables in templates that will be replaced with user's input:
+In templates there is a variable that will be replaced with user's input:

 - `VAR_TOOL_NAME` — tool name